DosPuppet/EthNetCreate/README.md

 # EthNetCreate
-Create a local and/or distibuted Ethereum Network with Parity (PoA) This is a pack of shell scripts to create Genesis, configuration file and necessary keys (linux / OSX)
+Create a local and/or distibuted Ethereum Network with Parity (PoA).
+This is a pack of shell scripts to create Genesis, configuration file and necessary keys.

 The network is created with a POA consensus model : first an authority node is created (validates block insted of traditional PoW mining).